timothyas/xesn/paper.md

 \label{fig:lazy}
 ](scaling/lazy-scaling.pdf){ width=40% }

-\autoref{fig:lazy} shows the weak scaling results of `xesn.LazyESN` for each of these \
-`dask.distributed.LocalCluster` configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
+\autoref{fig:lazy} shows the strong scaling results of `xesn.LazyESN` for each of these cluster configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
-Generally speaking, using 1 `dask` worker process per ESN group scales well, which makes sense because each group is trained entirely independently.
+On CPUs, using 1 `dask` worker process per ESN group generally scales well, which makes sense because each group is trained entirely independently.
 However, the two exceptions to this rule of thumb are as follows.